SebastianAment/LazyInverses.jl/README.md

 ## Use Cases

-### Energetic Inner Products
+### Mahalanobis Norms and Energetic Inner Products
-In a number of important models, including any that rely on computations with a multivariate Normal distribution, it is necessary to compute an energetic inner product with an *inverse of a positive semi-definite matrix*.
+In a number of important models, including any that rely on computations with a multivariate Normal distribution, it is necessary to compute a [Mahalanobis norm](https://en.wikipedia.org/wiki/Mahalanobis_distance) with an *inverse of a positive semi-definite matrix*.
 In order to allow for a particularly efficient implementation of this operation, LazyInverses.jl extends the ternary dot product like so:
 ```julia